 Ghost Ship Octavius ended as drummer Van Williams (ex-Ashes Of Ares, ex-Nevermore) and guitarist Matt Wicklund (ex-God Forbid, ex-Himsa).
 Vocalist Adon Fanion left in 2020, and the band's original formation in 2013 contained (but never lasted with) bassist Sara Claudius (ex-The Obsessed) and guitarist Christopher Amott (Dark Tranquillity, ex-Arch Enemy).
 Ghost Ship Octavius had two albums between 2015 and 2018, and as of 2020 was auditioning bassists and vocalists.

 John Frum is vocalist Derek Rydquist (The Zenith Passage, Bereft, ex-The Faceless), guitarist Matt Hollenberg (Cetus, Cleric), bassist Liam Wilson (Azusa, ex-The Dillinger Escape Plan), and drummer Eli Litwin (Deveykus, Intensus).
-The band released A Stirring In The Noos in 2017 and as of 2020, said "we appreciate your patience while we carefully sow the seeds for new material."
+The band released A Stirring In The Noos in 2017, and as of 2023 may soon get removed from this list.

 Legend Of The Seagullmen